Wrongful Death Cases for Drunk Driving Accidents

-Houston Drunk Driving Accident Attorney
+Liability for a Houston Drunk Driving Accident

 Helping Drunk Driving Accident Victims Fight for Fair Compensation

 Those responsible for these types of accidents will likely be arrested for DUI.
 Aside from criminal liability, the driver may be civilly liable as well.
 What this means is that a DUI conviction does not necessarily benefit the victims of the accident.
 This is why victims can take additional actions against a drunk driver by seeking the help of an attorney.
 According to a 2011 study, almost half of all drivers who are killed in vehicle collisions tested positive for drugs or alcohol.
-A third of those who are involved in DUI-related collisions are repeat offenders.
+A third of those who are involved in DUI-related crashes are repeat offenders.
 The worse the acts of negligence are, the more compensation that our firm will pursue on behalf of drunk driving accident victims.

 - Did the driver have any prior offenses?